Authenticity in Breathwork: Why Real Facilitators Matter More Than Perfect Leaders

 A facilitator who shows their humanity creates permission.

-When a guide is honest about their process, their edges, their growth, their doubts — something powerful happens in the room:
+When a guide is honest about their process, their growth, their edges — something powerful happens:

 Participants exhale.